Schools with Blueprint Reading Programs: How to Choose

 How to Select Schools with Blueprint Reading Programs

-Schools offer programs in construction, welding or manufacturing that include courses in blueprint reading, rather than programs focused on solely on blueprint reading.
+Schools offer programs in construction, welding or manufacturing that include courses in blueprint reading, rather than programs focused solely on blueprint reading.
 These programs are usually diploma, certificate or associate's degree programs and are designed for current or aspiring construction professionals.
-Students who acquire blueprint-reading skills are qualified to work in a variety of building trade positions such as contractors, architects, engineers and inspectors for commercial, industrial or residential construction.

 Construction professionals need specific technical skills to be successful, so practical experience will be an invaluable part of their education.
 Many programs with courses in blueprint reading offer practical experience through hands-on instruction, carpentry projects, laboratory work or internships.
 Some schools also offer service-learning projects, which give students work experience through volunteer community service.